jon0z/kiosksimplified/README.md

 to notify the `ItemDetailsFragment` of the details of the item to be displayed.
 The `ItemDetailsFragment` observes this Flow and updates the UI accordingly.
 This allows the app to be more modular and easier to test.

+The app also uses the following dependencies:
+- Room persistence library for caching data locally.
+- Retrofit to make network requests.
+- Kotlin Flow and Coroutines for asynchronous operations.
+- Jetpack's Navigation component to navigate between fragments.
+- The UI is built using a mixed of Jetpack Compose and XML views.

 ## How to run this project in Android Studio